Being a full-time musician has a lot of great perks.

-If you don’t feel you have enough of these skills, take some more music lessons, get involved with some music workshops, take a class on performance anxiety, or even join a local musical theater company and work at it.
+If you don’t feel you have enough of these skills, take some more music lessons, get involved with some music workshops, take a class on performance anxiety, or even join a local musical theatre company and work at it.
 You can’t get better if you don’t practice!

-Identify Your Goal – Create a List
+Identify Your Goal and Create a List

 Most people can’t walk right out of a regular full-time job into full-time music gigs.
 Unless of course, you win America’s Got Talent (or something similar).

-The decision to go into this is definitely going to be somewhat of a gamble, but there are things you can do to carefully and tactfully achieve your goal.
+The decision to go into this is going to be somewhat of a gamble, but there are things you can do to carefully and tactfully achieve your goal.

 You will probably have to make some sacrifices, like giving up weekends you might want to be with friends or family because you have a music gig booked, for instance.
 Other events or things that you are invited to may be difficult to attend when you’re busy with your performances.